주요 콘텐츠로 건너뛰기

 Dr. Sackeim served as a science advisor to STAR*D, the largest prospective trial on the efficacy of antidepressant medications in community settings.
 He is also the principle author of the ATHF, the Antidepressant Treatment History Form, the instrument most commonly used to assess the adequacy of antidepressant treatments and quantify treatment resistance.

 The impact of Dr. Sackeim’s work has extended across the field of neuromodulation.
 He helped pioneer the use of vagus nerve stimulation (VNS) in treatment-resistant depression.
 Dr. Sackeim’s group has also conducted fundamental basic and clinical research with TMS, DBS, and a variety of electrical stimulation techniques.
-He currently chairs the Publication Committee for the largest prospective registry of depressed patients ever to receive a specific treatment, in this case, TMS.
+He currently chairs the largest prospective registry of depressed patients ever to receive a specific treatment, in this case, TMS.
 Dr. Sackeim is the Founding Editor of the premier journal in the field, Brain Stimulation: Basic, Translational, and Clinical Research in Neuromodulation.

 Dr. Sackeim is a member of the editorial board of multiple journals, and has received many national and international awards.
 He is a past President of the Society of Biological Psychiatry and the Association for Research in Nervous and Mental Disease.
 He has authored nearly 500 publications.